 The Shekhawati cultural belt in Rajasthan presents an interesting case to explore these questions as it has a rich repository of historical buildings situated in areas that have escaped the reach of institutionalised state intervention and commercial heritage tourism.
 Her research investigates how fluid notions of ownership interact with a multi-tiered practice of expertise — state cultural and archaeological bodies, private institutionalised preservation agencies and local communities — generating a site of conflicting ideas on how these spaces should be preserved.
 The intention of this project is not only to understand how non-urban heritage networks are designed, but also how such a study can speak to which stakeholders are made visible and invisible in the practice of heritage.

-I completed my B.A. and M.A. in Modern Indian History from Delhi University in 2014 and 2016 respectively.
-I completed my MPhil from Jawaharlal Nehru University in 2018, where my dissertation focussed on the first colonial legislation on the preservation of monuments in India and how it impacted preservation practices in the country.
+Shubhangni completed her B.A. and M.A. in Modern Indian History from Delhi University in 2014 and 2016 respectively.
+She completed her MPhil from Jawaharlal Nehru University in 2018, where her dissertation focused on the first colonial legislation on the preservation of monuments in India and how it impacted preservation practices in the country.

 She is also a co-coordinator of the South Asia Working Group at Stanford.
 You can find more information about it here.